The Closed Guard "Xande" Sweep—a BJJ Tutorial

 Closed or open guard?

 Remember: the element of surprise is one of the tremendous advantages of this sweep.
 Don't tip your hand to your partner by grabbing their sleeve and yanking it across your body to take their base away, and don't squeeze your knees super tightly when you put your left foot on the floor during the setup.
 Surprise is your friend, and being relaxed will encourage your partner to relax as well.
 When the time is right, you can make your attack with as much stealth as possible.
-Best of all - if you miss, you can just move on to something else, because your guard is only open a fraction of the way, and only for a second.
+The best of all is that if you miss, you can just move on to something else, because your guard is only open a fraction of the way, and only for a second.
 Happy sweeping!